clementcyberknight/multiple-mail-sender/README.md

         - `sender_password`: Your Gmail account password. **Note:** For better security, consider using App Passwords if you have 2-Step Verification enabled.
         - `subject`: The subject line of your email.
         - `body_text`: The body text of your email.
-        - `csv_file`: Path to your CSV file containing recipient emails.
+        - `csv_file`: Path to your CSV file containing recipient emails or replace the list of email address to email_add.cs.

 5. **Run the Script:**